 What are we doing to conserve biodiversity?

 Increased development in the borough poses both problems and opportunities for wildlife.
-You can download the borough’s Local Biodiversity Action Plan, adopted on 1 October 2014, which identifies priority habitats and species and sets the council’s aims and objectives for biodiversity.
+You can download the borough’s Local Biodiversity Action Plan, adopted in July 2019 to start on 1 October 2019, which identifies priority habitats and species and sets the council’s aims and objectives for biodiversity.
 Biodiversity conservation and enhancement in Tower Hamlets is delivered by Tower Habitats, the Tower Hamlets Biodiversity Partnership.
 Annual reports on progress towards the targets and objectives of the Plan can be downloaded below.
 These, along with reports on the previous Local Biodiversity Action Plan, show what we've been doing.

 Sites of Importance for Nature Conservation